NeutrinoCorp/quark/README.md

 Before we set up our consumers, we must define our `Broker` and its required configuration to work as desired.

-The following example demostrates how to set up an _Apache Kafka_ `Broker` with an error handler (hook).
+The following example demonstrates how to set up an _Apache Kafka_ `Broker` with an error handler (hook).

 _When using Apache Kafka, `Shopify/sarama` package is required as we rely on its mechanisms._